nodemcu/nodemcu-firmware/docs/en/modules/file.md

 Mounts a FatFs volume on SD card.

+!!! note

-Not supported for internal flash.
+    Command is only available when [FatFS support](../sdcard.md#enabling-fatfs) is compiled into the firmware and it is not supported for internal flash.

 #### Syntax
 `file.mount(ldrv[, pin])`